Ontario Programs

 For homes priced between $1 million and $1.5 million, partial HST relief applies.
 Homes above $1.5 million receive no exemption.

-Section titled “Previous Ontario HST Rebate (Now Replaced for First-Time Buyers)”The previous Ontario provincial HST rebate (75% of the provincial portion, capped at $24,000 on homes up to $400,000) still applies to non-first-time buyers purchasing new construction.
-For first-time buyers, the full HST exemption (when enacted) would be far more generous.
+Section titled “Previous Ontario HST Rebate (for Non-Qualifying Purchases)”The previous Ontario provincial HST rebate (75% of the provincial portion, capped at $24,000 on homes up to $400,000) continues to apply to new builds that do not qualify for the full exemption — for example, purchases outside the April 2026–March 2027 agreement window or homes above $1.5M.

 |---|---|---|